aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/endpoints.md

 * Returning an Endpoint with HostnameImmutable set to `true` is roughly equivalent to implementing an `EndpointResolverV2` which returns the originally returned URL from v1.
+  * The primary exception is for operations with modeled endpoint prefixes.
+A note on this is given further down.

 Examples for these cases are provided below.